bedralin/automate-testbench/README.md

 In this repository, I am open-sourcing some of my code used to automate a certain test-bench.
 You may use these as examples to start your own fun automation of hardware.
 I noticed that there was not much information online about automating test-benches so I am giving you some sample code of what I have to get you started.
-I can not give you my full automation code, because this may be sensitive information which I am not allowed to give.
+Sorry, I will not be posting my full automation code.
 Just keep in mind, when writing your automation script, pay attention to the timing.
 So critical!

 Shoutout to my buddy Harley Cumming for showing me the beauty of Computer Engineering!